-- a) Development Control Fees Additional income (and matched costs) have been included in respect of the government's decision to allow planning authorities who opted in to increase their fees by 20%.
-The additional income must be ring-fenced and re-invested in the planning service. - b) Land Charges The timescales for when aspects of local authority land charges activity will transfer to the Land Registry remains uncertain hence the specific implications of this and whether and when it will result in changes for the Council are not yet confirmed but it remains a matter which may have budgetary implications for the Council;
+a) Land Charges - The timescales for when aspects of local authority land charges activity will transfer to the Land Registry remains uncertain - hence the specific implications of this and whether and when it will result in changes for the Council are not yet confirmed but it remains a matter which may have budgetary implications for the Council;

-c) Treasury Management Issues
+b) Treasury Management Issues

-Investment Income - The Bank Rate now stands at 0.50% with mixed views amongst market commentators as to the rate and timing of any upward movement.
+Investment Income - The Bank Rate now stands at 0.75% with mixed views amongst market commentators as to the rate and timing of any upward movement.
 This has a direct impact on the Council's General Fund Revenue Budget insofar as interest rates on the Council's investments are generally reflective of the Bank Rate.

-As the number of external funding streams continues to reduce and the slippage on the capital programme unwinds our surplus cash resources will start to diminish.
-This combined with recent decisions such as the prepayment of 3 years of pension contributions means that investment income is likely to remain relatively suppressed.
+As the number of external funding streams continues to reduce and the slippage on the capital programme unwinds, our surplus cash resources will start to diminish.
+This, combined with decisions such as the prepayment of 3 years of pension contributions that impacts on our cash flow, means that investment income may remain relatively suppressed.
 The preservation of security and adequate liquidity remain our priorities.
-Investment returns of 0.75% (19/20) rising to 1.25% by 2021/22 have been assumed over the plan period;
+Investment returns of 0.75% (2019/20) rising to 1.25% by 2021/22 have been assumed over the plan period;